JuliaMath/Combinatorics.jl/README.md

 catalan
 =======

-Catalan: a (mostly enumerative) combinatorics library for Julia
+Catalan: a combinatorics library for Julia, focusing mostly (as of now) on enumerative combinatorics and permutations.